damian-ontivero/ditainer/README.md

 ## How to use it

-At the moment, `ditainer` can only load dependencies from `yaml` files.
+At the moment, `ditainer` can only load dependencies from yaml files.

-A dependency is treated as `service`.
+A dependency is treated as a service.
-A `service` is a `class` and could receive `arguments` to be initialized.
+A service is a class and could receive arguments to be initialized.
-It is also possible to initialize a `class` through its `factory`, which may also require `arguments`.
+It is also possible to initialize a class through its factory, which may also require arguments.
-Additionally, a `service` can be tagged.
+Additionally, a service can be tagged.

-Types of `arguments`:
+Types of arguments:

 - Simple.
 Just the literal argument.
 - A reference to another service.
-The prefix `!ref` followed by the `id` of the other service.
+The prefix `!ref` followed by the id of the other service.
 - All services tagged with a specific tag.
-The prefix `!tagged` followed by the `tag`.
+The prefix `!tagged` followed by the tag.

-An example of `yaml` file could be:
+An example of yaml file could be:

 ```yaml
 services: